Estimated reading time: 8 minutes

 The first thing to do is check to make sure that you have a web host.
 Not sure if you have one or not?
 Well, web hosting isn’t free, and it’s usually a separate fee vs. your annual domain renewal.

-Well, website speed is pricey!
-However, with a little research and knowing what to look for, you should be able to find a great deal.
-(Like this one through GreenGeeks!)
+With a little research and knowing what to look for, you should be able to find a great deal.

 2. Cache Memory